-33-credit minimum

-A grade of B or better in SPED 617/Graduate Practicum in Special Education

-Completion of all departmental requirements/prerequisites A cumulative GPA of 3.0 or higher
+33-credit minimum A grade of B or better in SPED 617/Graduate Practicum in Special Education Completion of all departmental requirements/prerequisites A cumulative GPA of 3.0 or higher Required Courses:

-Required Courses:

-Research: 3
+Research: 3 cm

 SPED 664/Research in Special Education

-Specialization: 21 cr.
+Specialization: 21 cr

 SPED 501/Students with Disabilities in Our Schools

 SPED 522/Remedial Instruction

 EDUC 513/Collaboration, Consultation, and Partnerships

-EDUC 614/Creating and Sustaining Classroom Communit ies
+EDUC 614/Creating and Sustaining Classroom Communiti es

 SPED 624/Advanced Study of Learning Disabilities

-SPED 626/Curriculum Design for Individuals with Severe :
+SPED 626/Curriculum Design for Individuals with Severe

 Disabilities

 SPED 521/Assistive Technology

-Field Expe erience: 3 cr.
+Field Experience: 3 cr.
 SPED 617/Graduate Practicum in Special Education Electives: 6 cr.
-Track I-B VI Specialty 675/Research on Implications of Blindness 672/Strategies for Teaching Students who are Blin Visually Impaired d and Track II-I iteracy Specialty 672/Advanced Methods in the Teaching of Readin Theory, Research, and Practice RDLG 673/The Writing Process in Literary Development • SPED Complex Disabilities 648/Positive Behavior Supports for Extreme Behav 647/Communication Development for Students w Significant Disabilities Track IV- Assessment 643/Measurement and Evaluation 523/Advanced Child and Adolescent Development ţ Track V-B ehavior SPED SPED 648/Positive Behavioral Supports for Extreme Beh 655/Advanced Topics: Social and Cultural Constru- of Behavior Comprehens ive Examination: SPED 700 tion as a Teac Impairments This 33-credi Master of Education in Special Education with co ther of Students who are Blind or have Visual at (SPEC_MED06) t program culminates in a Master's degree along wi Teacher of Students who are Blind or have Visual Admission Requ uirements: Graduate I A CEAS or educatio A course i degree from an accredited or approved institution Record Exam (GRE) standard certificate in elementary education, or secon with teachable major n child psychology n teaching reading Graduation Req uirements: A cumulat minimum B or better in SPED 617/Graduate Practicum ive GPA of 3.0 or higher on of all departmental requirements/prerequisites Required Co urses: 27 cr.
-SPED SPED SPED SPED 501/Students with Disabilities in Our Schools 675/Research on Implications of Blindness 673/Literary Braille and Methods for Instruction 626/Curriculum Design for Individuals with Seven Disabilities re SPED 672/Strategies for Teaching Students Who are B/VI 671/Nemeth Code and Strategies for Developing EDUC 614/Creating and Sustaining Classroom Communities EDUC 513/Collaboration, Consultation and Partnerships Mathematical Skills in Students Who use Braille SPED 674/Assistive Technology for B/VI 1 Department Approved Elective Comprehensive Examination: SPED 700 SPED 617/Graduate Practicum Field Experience:
+Track I-BVI Specialty SPED 675/Research on Implications of Blindness 672/Strategies for Teaching Students who are Blind and Visually Impaired Track II-Literacy Specialty RDLG 672/Advanced Methods in the Teaching of Reading: Theory, Research, and Practice RDLG 673/The Writing Process in Literary Development Track III-Complex Disabilities SPED 648/Positive Behavior Supports for Extreme Behaviors SPED 647/Communication Development for Students with Significant Disabilities Track IV-Assessment EPSY 643/Measurement and Evaluation EPSY 523/Advanced Child and Adolescent Development SPED 648/Positive Behavioral Supports for Extreme Behavior SPED 655/Advanced Topics: Social and Cultural Constructions of Behavior Comprehensive Examination: SPED 700 Option III-Master of Education in Special Education with certification as a Teacher of Students who are Blind or have Visual Impairments: (SPEC_MED06) This 33-credit program culminates in a Master's degree along with certification as a Teacher of Students who are Blind or have Visual Impairments.
+Admission Requirements: Bachelor's degree from an accredited or approved institution Graduate Record Exam (GRE) A CEAS or standard certificate in elementary education, or secondary education with teachable major A course in child psychology A course in teaching reading Graduation Requirements: 33-credit minimum A grade of B or better in SPED 617/Graduate Practicum A cumulative GPA of 3.0 or higher Completion of all departmental requirements/prerequisites Required Courses: 27 cr.
+SPED 501/Students with Disabilities in Our Schools SPED 675/Research on Implications of Blindness SPED 673/Literary Braille and Methods for Instruction SPED 626/Curriculum Design for Individuals with Severe Disabilities SPED 672/Strategies for Teaching Students Who are B/VI 671/Nemeth Code and Strategies for Developing EDUC 614/Creating and Sustaining Classroom Communities EDUC 513/Collaboration, Consultation and Partnerships Mathematical Skills in Students Who use Braille SPED 674/Assistive Technology for B/VI 1 Department Approved Elective Comprehensive Examination: SPED 700 SPED 617/Graduate Practicum Field Experience:

-Post-Baccalaureate Certification Program: Teacher of Students with Disabilities (SPEC\SCT02) Lauren Foxworth & Sarah Monaco, Coordinators, Graduate Programs in Special Education This 24-credit state-approved program is for students who hold a Bachelor's degree, prior certification (CEAS or Standard certificate) in another area of teaching, such as elementary education or secondary education, with teachable major, and want certification as a teacher of students with disabilities.
+Post-Baccalaureate Certification Program: Teacher of Students with Disabilities (SPEC_SCT02) Lauren Foxworth & Sarah Monaco, Coordinators, Graduate Programs in Special Education This 24-credit state-approved program is for students who hold a Bachelor's degree, prior certification (CEAS or Standard certificate) in another area of teaching, such as elementary education or secondary education, with teachable major, and want certification as a teacher of students with disabilities.
 Admission Requirements: